DFKI-SignLanguage/EASIER-EkmanClassifier/README.md

 * CNormCrop11Rot - before cropping and rotating, a color normalization is performed, by centering RGB channels on the channels mean, and normalizing on 2.5 SD on the full channel dynamic range.
 * CNormCrop12Rot - same as before, with different zoom factor

+* CNormEqCrop11Rot - as before, but applying also color normalization through Histogram Equalization
+* CNormEqCrop12Rot - as before, but applying also color normalization through Histogram Equalization

 The DATADIR and the MODELDIR are structured like this: